 David Orentlicher, who co-heads the law and health center at Indiana University’s law school, noted that even though Walgreen Company has stated they plan to appeal this decision, it serves as a general warning to all healthcare companies that privacy must be maintained.

-Orentlicher said that protection of sensitive medical details is critical because if patients can’t be reasonably certain that their data won’t be misused, they may avoid seeking care altogether.
+Orentlicher said that protecting sensitive medical details is critical because if patients can’t be reasonably confident that their data won’t be misused, they may avoid seeking care altogether.

 Defense: Walgreens perspective & vicarious liability